Gregor Gysi: Post-unification

 In late-2004, he survived brain surgery and a heart attack.
 Formerly a heavy smoker, Gysi quit smoking as a result of surviving the heart attack.

 Gysi remained the PDS's undisputed front man in many people's minds and continued to appear in public.
-In May 2005, when Federal Chancellor Gerhard Schröder announced plans to call an early election in September, many prominent PDS leaders including chair Lothar Bisky called on Gysi to front their campaign.
+In May 2005, when Federal Chancellor Gerhard Schröder planned to call an early election in September, many prominent PDS leaders including chair Lothar Bisky called on Gysi to front their campaign.
 He was a lead candidate of the PDS, and returned to the Bundestag as the member for Berlin-Treptow-Köpenick.
-The PDS fought the election in an alliance with the new western-based Labour and Social Justice – The Electoral Alternative (WASG), under the new name The Left Party.PDS, with Gysi at times sharing a platform with WASG leader Oskar Lafontaine, former finance minister (in the first months of the Schröder government) and formerly party leader of the SPD.
+The PDS fought the election in an alliance with the new western-based ElectoralAlternative Labour and Social Justice (WASG), under the new name Left Party.PDS, with Gysi at times sharing a platform with WASG's Oskar Lafontaine, former finance minister (in the first months of the Schröder government) and formerly party leader of the SPD.
 In June 2007, the PDS and WASG formally merged to form a united party called The Left.

 In 2014, Gysi wrote his analysis on the contemporary Ukraine crisis in the Israel Journal of Foreign Affairs, where he described similarities between the United States and Russia in their transgressions of international law.
 Gysi calls for "a new Ostpolitik" to prevent war and promote "democracy and freedom in Russia".
 In 2015, Gysi was one of the leading supporters of Greece during the Greek government-debt crisis.
-He described the current German government as "blackmailers".
+He described the then German government as "blackmailers".

 Gysi is an outspoken supporter of the Campaign for the Establishment of a United Nations Parliamentary Assembly, an organisation which campaigns for democratic reformation of the United Nations.
 This is due to his belief in the need for "functioning and democratically legitimate global politics."

-In the 2021 German federal elections Gysi once more won his constituency of Berlin-Treptow-Köpenick allowing his party, which had failed to surpass the electoral threshold, representation in the Bundestag proportional to their vote share as his win, together with those of Gesine Lötzsch in Berlin-Lichtenberg and Sören Pellmann in Leipzig II, were enough to secure three constituency wins, which allow a party to bypass the electoral threshold.
+In the 2021 German federal elections Gysi once more won his constituency of Berlin-Treptow-Köpenick.
+While the Left came up short of the five percent electoral threshold, his win, together with those of Gesine Lötzsch in Berlin-Lichtenberg and Sören Pellmann in Leipzig II, qualified the party for list seats proportional to its vote.
+Under longstanding German law, a party can bypass the electoral threshold by winning three constituency seats.

+Media activities

+Gysi is one of the most present politicians in German entertainment media.
+He regularly appears on political entertainment talk shows and is host of conversation programs himself.

+In 2019, Gregor Gysi stated to the Bundestag administration that he had received fees for almost 90 lectures, discussions and conversations.
+On average he has one appearance per week.
+He also earns money from jobs as lawyer and book publishing.